iCliniq Logo

 Conclusion

-Botox is a safer and more effective treatment option for various neurologic and ophthalmic conditions like nystagmus, strabismus, blepharospasm, entropion, etc. Though the duration of the effect is shorter, the associated complications are rarer.
+Botox is a safer and more effective treatment option for various neurologic and ophthalmic conditions, such as nystagmus, strabismus, blepharospasm, and entropion.
+Though the duration of the effect is shorter, the associated complications are rarer.
 And the effectiveness remains almost the same even with repeated administration.
 Botox is an effective and safer non-surgical alternative for correcting facial wrinkles and many ophthalmologic conditions.

 Source Article IclonSourcesSource Article Arrow